-We believe that there is one God, eternally existent in three persons - Father, Son, and Holy Spirit.
+We believe that there is one God, creator of heaven and earth, eternally existent in three persons - Father, Son, and Holy Spirit.

 We believe in the deity of our Lord Jesus Christ, in His virgin birth, in His sinless life, in His miracles, in His vicarious and atoning death through His shed blood, in His bodily resurrection, in His ascension to the right hand of the Father, and in His personal return to power and glory.